 31. May 2022: Registration closes (non-presenter only)

 We especially welcome and invite young researchers to the conference.
-We believe that junior researchers benefit the most from the conference if they are included actively in the community of SIG 13.
+We believe that junior researchers will benefit the most from the conference if they are actively included in the SIG 13 community.

-We further invite all 'young' researchers to our JURE lunch to meet other researchers in the middle of their Ph.D. -period or graduates who have just recently received their doctorate.
-The lunch is an opportunity to connect with fellow Ph.D.-researchers from all over Europe, exchange ideas and experiences.
+We further invite all 'young' researchers to our JURE lunch to meet other researchers in the middle of their Ph.D. period or graduates who have just recently received their doctorate.
+The lunch is an opportunity to connect with fellow Ph.D.researchers from all over Europe, and exchange ideas and experiences.

-Finally, we encourage all young researchers to participate in the JURE network of EARLI.
-Its primary aim is to represent and support early career researchers on matters of interest to them.
-The JURE network also offers the possibility to meet fellow junior researchers, socialize, and participate in a European-wide scientific community.
+Finally, we encourage all young researchers to participate in EARLI's JURE network.
+The primary aim of this network is to represent and support early-career researchers in matters of interest to them.
+The JURE network also offers the opportunity to meet fellow junior researchers, socialize and participate in a Europe-wide scientific community.